Non-sparking tools: Common Misconceptions You Need ...

 3. Plastic coated tools are safe to be used in explosive work environments

-• They do not avoid the risk of explosion
+• They do not mitigate the risk of explosions.

-• The plastic coating is susceptible to become damaged, further increasing the exposed areas
+• The plastic coating can get damaged, thus increasing exposed areas.

-• The standard EN 1127-1 prohibits the use of steel made tools in most zones and groups of gas.
+• Standard EN 1127-1 restricts the use of steel tools in most gas zones and groups.

 4. Cu-Be non-sparking tools are carcinogenic and therefore represent a health hazard